-By any means, anxiety is the worst experience I have gone through in my life.
-For a long time I would have rather broken any bone in my body, or experienced a multitude of bad health rather than continuously panicking about the possibility something was wrong.
+Anxiety disorder is one of the worst experience I have gone through in my life.
+For a long time I would have rather broken any bone in my body than continuously panicking about the possibility something was wrong.

 The beginning of a very long, painful year, and the lowest point of my anxiety started in January 2015.
-Shortly after moving into our flat, working at William Hill as a manager, everything seemed perfectly normal, and I was happy with my life and the people in it.
-Surprisingly, I could never pin point the reason for my anxiety, I had a great relationship, was very close with my parents, including my grandad, and friends who I felt I had great relationships with.
-I also had a good social life, going out most weekends with a group of our friends, and had a holiday booked with Brandon and two of our best friends, and I was happy the majority of the time, minus the stress of money, a new flat and work, which is the norm for most people.
+Shortly after moving into our flat, working at a shop as a manager, everything seemed perfectly normal, and I was happy with my life and the people in it.
+Surprisingly, I could never pin point the reason my anxiety started, I had a great relationship, was very close with my parents, including my grandad, and friends who I felt I had great relationships with.
+I also had a good social life, going out most weekends with a group of our friends, and I was happy the majority of the time, minus the stress of money, a new flat and work, which is the norm for many people.

-Sleeping became a task, not coming naturally to me.
-I would be awake until 5/6am, having regular baths at 3 in the morning because it was the only thing that calmed me down, for about 10 minutes..
-I took sleeping tablets, listened to youtube videos of calming music or sounds, read books, nothing worked.
+Sleeping became a task, becoming second nature to me.
+I would be awake until 5/6am, having showers or baths at 3 in the morning because it was the only thing that calmed me down, only for about 10 minutes..
+I took sleeping tablets, listened to calming music or sounds, read books, anything that could be relaxing, but nothing worked.
 And after a dreadful three hours sleep at most, I would be up at 7am for work…and I had learnt this lack of sleep caused my anxiety to play up worse than ever.
 So what did I do?
 I couldn’t sleep still, the anxiety wouldn’t go away.
 I just stopped going to work.
 I could not cope.

-I was absolutely desperate for help, crying out for help.
-I felt like no one who understood, or had experienced what I was going through was listening.
-I would be in a room with several people and still felt like I was alone.
+I was absolutely desperate for help, and felt like no one who understood, or had experienced what I was going through was listening.
+I would be in a room with several people and felt completely alone.
 I never felt safe.
-Before long, with regret, I started to hurt myself, and I had uncontrollably thoughts of ending my life.
+Before long I had uncontrollably thoughts of ending my life.
 I felt like, if I could cause myself pain, it would take away from the pain, and suffering I was trying to fight every day of my life.
 I thought this was my only option, but it wasn’t.
 My biggest reality check came when I saw how much I was affecting the people around me.
-After one particular night, what felt like a complete mental break down, as a result of all this pain, I cracked.
-I had my own mum, grandad and boyfriend all searching for me in the middle of the night whilst I had run off in a midst of panic.
+After one particular night, what felt like a complete mental break down, as a result of all this pain, I snapped.
+I had members of my family searching for me in the middle of the night because I disappeared for hours in a panic with the intention of ending it all.
 This affected them so deeply, they were feeling all the pain I was feeling, and I had no idea.

 - Accept how we feel, and not be ashamed of that.
 We have a right to feel sad, embarrassed, nervous, and just plain pissed off.